graffitiwriter/vercel-portfolio/pages/posts/learn.md

 I mentioned podcasting and video content creation above.
 I'm finding myself increasingly interested in developing creative skills around that kind of multimedia content in a much more professional way.
 I'm an enthusiastic amateur right now, having taught myself about podcast production ([ah, yes.
 I have a Star Trek podcast of my own!](https://anchor.fm/startrekhi) and I'm pretty good when it comes to creating video material such as interviews, case studies, ads and marketing campaigns.

 But I'm very much aware of how little I know, despite how much I've experimented in these areas.
 So professional development of multimedia production skills would be very interesting and, I genuinely believe, valuable to my work.

-What does community mean to you?
-I can make my co-workers groan when they hear this question!
-I take community quite literally.
-By that, I mean to say how important I believe it is to really understand the word.

-It literally means "joint ownership", and that's a drum I bang at every opportunity, I don't mind admitting!
-Too often businesses don't actually want to share, or effectively give away, ownership of a community to its members.
-What they're really looking for is a captive (if happy) audience.
-One of the reasons I gravitate toward open-source is because businesses that have adopted it share typically share that same philosophy of joint ownership.
-The users are genuinely considered to be as integral as the developers.

-If it's a one0directional broadcast system that's used to send out thinly veiled adverts, I don't think I'd be the best person for that job.
-If it's about creating a place of belonging, where members really feel that they have a real influence over the direction of the business and its products, and of "finding the others" as Doug Rushkoff likes to say (bringing new people into the community and giving them a home there), that's definitely my bag.